 Rottneros' Articles of Association contain no special provisions about the appointment and dismissal of members of the Board or about amendments to the Articles of Association.

-Each shareholder has the right to participate in the AGM, either in person or through an authorised proxy.
+Each shareholder has the right to participate in the AGM, either in person or through a representative holding a power of attorney.
 Each shareholder has the right to raise issues to be addressed at the AGM.